-Jernigan also previously worked as communications director for the Sugar Association as well as varied positions with His work history is varied including time at the National Pest Management Association, the U.S. Chamber of Commerce and the National 4-H Council.
+Jernigan also previously worked as communications director for the Sugar Association.
+His work history is varied and has included time at the National Pest Management Association, the U.S. Chamber of Commerce and the National 4-H Council.

-A farm boy from Oklahoma, Jernigan graduated from Oklahoma State University with a bachelor’s degree in radio, television, film – news & public affairs before attending Drake University in Des Moines, IA, where he received a master’s degree in mass communications.
+A farm boy from Oklahoma, Jernigan graduated from Oklahoma State University with a bachelor’s degree in radio, television, film, and news & public affairs before attending Drake University in Des Moines, IA, where he received a master’s degree in mass communications.

 About The U.S. Grains Council